Is getting an OCBC Credit Card Essential these days?

 Titanium Rewards Credit Card is the perfect credit card for you if you are fond of online shopping.
 This type of credit card will give you a lot of awards as you spend.

 You can earn 50 OCBC$ for every S$5 spent on eligible online and retail purchases.
 You can also earn rewards wherever you go.
-So, either you shop online or in stores, locally or overseas, you will be able to earn rewards.
+So, whether you shop online or in stores, locally or overseas, you will be able to earn rewards.

 OCBC Cashflo Credit Card